RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/05-Sensors/06-get-battery.md

 ##### Description

-Gets the battery percentage data from the CoDrone EDU's battery sensor.
+This function returns the current battery percentage of the drone battery.

 ##### Parameters